blakeruprecht/blakeruprecht.github.io/content/_index.md

 ---
-title: ""
+title: "About me"
 date: 2023-07-24T15:29:23-04:00
 description: "Blake Ruprecht's personal website.
-Here, I blog about topics that I find interesting, test website development, and link my academic research."
+Here, I write about topics that I find interesting like artificial intelligence, test website development and marketing, link my academic research, and display some of my black ink drawings and woodworking."
 ---

 # About me